Frank Williams, founder of Formula One team, dies at 79

 Williams was knighted by Queen Elizabeth II in 1999 but his team was never able to replicate its heyday of the 1980s and 1990s.
 He stepped back in 2013, the year in which his wife died, allowing his daughter Claire to assume the day-to-day running of the team.

-Williams fought off pneumonia in 2016, but he has been an irregular fixture in the paddock for a number of years.
+Williams fought off pneumonia in 2016, but he had been an irregular fixture in the paddock for a number of years.

 And, at the Italian Grand Prix in Monza, an historic sporting chapter was closed when the Williams family contested its 739th and concluding race after selling up to Dorilton Capital.